 Tips To Organize Your Life

 1. Organize your life with a planner for appointments.

 - don’t put appointment cards into your wallet

-- stop and write down(or input into an app) immediately
+- stop and write down(or input into a phone app) immediately

 I don’t know about you but putting strings on my finger or making a mental note to myself to remember just doesn’t work anymore.
 Actually, I don’t think it ever did.
 Get into the habit of writing it down, NOW.
 Not later.
 I know, you have an app for that.
 Yeah, have you used it?
 No, then maybe you are a paper person.
 Buy a calendar and take it with you everywhere you go.

 2. Use your planner to keep track of events.

 When did I take the bike in for repair?
 When did I get my nails done last?
 When did I mail in my tax return?